benjamincrozat/content/posts/gpt-4-turbo.md

 - Sentiment analysis tools
 - Spam filters

-You can even [add voices to your projects](/openai-tts-api) thanks to another endpoint!
+And did you know OpenAI offers developers an API to [add realistic voices to their projects](/openai-tts-api)?